y0f/ascii-converter/README.md

 # Image to ASCII Converter

-A small Laravel package to convert images into ASCII art using HTML and inline CSS.
-This package is primarily a fun project and includes a trait, controller, two routes, and some views.
+Laravel package to convert images into ASCII art using HTML and inline CSS.
+This package is an old project I created that I turned into a Packagist package.
+It has little to no usecases, unless you like ASCII :P.

 ## Features